th0th/postgres-s3-backup/README.md

 PoeticMetric is a privacy-first, regulation-compliant, blazingly fast analytics tool.

 No cookies or personal data collection.
-So you don't have to worry about cookie banners or GDPR, CCPA, and PECR.
+So you don't have to worry about cookie banners or GDPR, CCPA, and PECR compliance.

 ## License